SampleEnvironment/SECoP/protocol/specification/modules.rst

-    module with the feature ``"HasOffset"`` must have a parameter ``offset``, which indicates to all clients that the transmitted raw values for the parameters ``value`` and ``target`` are to be converted to corrected values (at the client side) by the following formulas:
+    module with the feature ``"HasOffset"`` must have a parameter ``offset``, which indicates to all clients that the transmitted raw values for the parameters ``value`` and ``target`` are to be converted to corrected values (on the client side) by the following formulas:

     For reading the parameters ``value`` and ``target``: